ryancushen/SubTracker/docs/USER_GUIDE.md

 ### GUI Interface

-The Graphical User Interface provides a traditional point-and-click experience with visual elements.
+The Graphical User Interface provides a web-based experience powered by Streamlit.

+#### GUI Layout

+The GUI dashboard is organized into several main sections:

+1. **Notifications & Calendar**
+   - Budget alerts for categories exceeding their budget limits
+   - Upcoming renewals within the next 7 days
+   - Calendar view displaying subscription renewal dates

+2. **Budget Overview**
+   - Monthly costs per category
+   - Budget setting controls for each category
+   - Visual indicators for budget status

+3. **Subscriptions List**
+   - Table view of all subscriptions
+   - Quick status updates through dropdown selectors
+   - Edit and delete actions
+   - Add new subscription button

 #### GUI Navigation

-- **Main Window**: The central hub displaying your subscriptions and summary information.
-- **Menu Bar**: Access to file operations and application exit.
-- **Status Bar**: Shows application status and messages.

-#### GUI Layout

-The GUI is organized into two main sections:

-1. **Left Panel**: Subscription list with add, edit, and delete buttons.
-2. **Right Panel**:
+- **Subscription Management**: Add, edit, and delete subscriptions from the list view
+- **Status Updates**: Change subscription status directly from the dropdown in the list
+- **Budget Controls**: Set category budgets using the input fields in the Budget Overview section
-   - **Calendar View**: Visual representation of upcoming renewal dates.
+- **Calendar View**: Navigate between months and view upcoming renewals
-   - **Financial Summary**: Overview of monthly costs per category, spending forecast, and budget alerts.

 ### TUI Interface